 a. attend a formal administrative clinic

-b. completes the on-line administrative, timing judge, timer, and clerk of course test with a minimum grade of 80%.
+b. completes the on-line administrative referee, timing judge, timer, and clerk of course test with a minimum grade of 80%.

+c. train for one session in each position with an experienced timing judge, timing equipment operator, and clerk of course/meet management software operator.

+d. all training must be completed within one year of taking the formal clinic

+2. Must be a non-athlete USA Swimming member to work as a certified official.

-c. train for one session in each position with an experienced timing judge, computer operator and clerk of course2.
-To maintain certification, an administrative official must work a minimum of two sessions a year in the capacity of timing judge, computer operator, or clerk-of-course.
+3. To maintain certification, an administrative official must work a minimum of two sessions a year in the capacity of timing judge, timing equipment operator, or clerk-of-course/meet management software operator.
 The clerk-of-course requirement must be met by dealing with seeding, scratches, OVC’s, etc. and not as the person responsible for marshaling 8 & under swimmers.

-3. At the discretion of the Officials Chair, a person whose certification has lapsed may have it renewed by attending a formal clinic and/or satisfactorily completing the on-line examination.
+4. At the discretion of the Officials Chair, a person whose certification has lapsed may have it renewed by attending a formal clinic and/or satisfactorily completing the on-line examination.